norok2/pymrt/README.rst

 --------
 This software provides a support Python library and auxiliary console-based tools to perform common tasks for Magnetic Resonance Imaging (MRI).
-The aim is to be the Swiss Army knife of MRI.
+The aim is to be the multi-tool of MRI.

 At present, the following features are best supported: